GabrielSolana29/rs_fNIRS_PD/README.md

-### Integrating fNIRS and Machine Learning: Shedding Light on Parkinson's Disease Detection
+## Integrating fNIRS and Machine Learning: Shedding Light on Parkinson's Disease Detection
 ---
 About the project
 ---
-This project presents a methodology for the analysis of fNIRS with Machine learning for assisting the diagnosis of Parkinson's disease.
+This project presents a methodology for the analysis of fNIRS signals with Machine learning for assisting the diagnosis of Parkinson's disease.

-The proposed methodology leverages the
+The following steps are performed with this code:
+1. Dataset creation
+2. Feature extraction
+3. Feature selection and finding the best subset
+4. Classification

 ---
 **Getting Started**